 Less than 1% ownership.

-The 64,197 shares held by entities affiliated with DPE consist of (a) 42,187 common and preference shares held by DPE Deutschland II A GmbH & Co.
-KG ("DPE II A") and (1)(b) 22,010 common and preference shares held by DPE Deutschland II B GmbH & Co.
-KG ("DPE II B").
-DPE Deutsche Private Equity GmbH is the managing limited partner of (b) 22,010 common and preterence shares field by DPE Deduschiand II B GmPA & Co.
-KG (DPE II B ).
-DPE Dedusche Private Equity GmbH is the managing limited partner of DPE II A and DPE II B and may be deemed to beneficially own the common shares held by such entities, but disclaims beneficial ownership of such shares.
+Prior to the consummation of this offering, the 64,197 Centogene AG shares held by entities affiliated with DPE consist of (a) 42,187 common and preference shares held by DPE (1) Deutschland II A GmbH & Co.
+KG ("DPE II A") and (b) 22,010 common and preference shares held by DPE Deutschland II B GmbH & Co.
+KG ("DPE II A").
+DPE Deutsche Private Equity GmbH is the managing limited partner of DPE II A and DPE II B and may be deemed to beneficially own the common shares held by such entities, but disclaims beneficial ownership of such shares.
 Marc Thiery and Volker Hichert are the managing directors of DPE Deutsche Private Equity GmbH and have shared power to vote the common shares beneficially owned by DPE Deutsche Private Equity GmbH.
-Guido Prehn has decision-making power over the common shares beneficially owned by DPE Deutsche Private Equity GmbH, DPE II B is Ludwigstrasse 7, 80539 Munich, Germany.
-Common shares held by Equicore Beteiligungs GmbH consist of 55,748 shares which Christoph Ehlers may be deemed to beneficially own.
-The address for Equicore Beteiligungs GmbH consist of 55,748 shares which Christoph Ehlers may be deemed to beneficially own.
-The address for Equicore Beteiligungs GmbH consist of 55,748 shares Fund II GP Sarl ("Careventures Fund"), and Eric Souêtre, the founder of Careventures Fund, may be deemed to have being and investing and investing and investing to correct the Careventures Fund II GP Sarl ("Careventures Fund"), and Eric Souêtre, the founder of Careventures Fund, may be deemed to have being and investing and investing

-(3) deemed to have voting and investment power over the shares held by Careventures II.
-The address for Careventures II is 42-44, Avenue de la Gare, 1610 Luxembourg Luxembourg.
+Guido Prehn has decision-making power over the common shares beneficially owned by DPE Deutsche Private Equity GmbH but disclaims beneficial ownership of such shares.
+The address for DPE Deutsche Private Equity GmbH, DPE II A and DPE II B is Ludwigstrasse 7, 80539 Munich, Germany.

+Prior to the consummation of this offering, Centogene AG common shares held by Equicore Beteiligungs GmbH consist of 55,748 shares which Christoph Ehlers may be deemed (2)

+to beneficially own.
+The address for Equicore Beteiligungs GmbH is WeiherhofstraBe 5, 79104 Freiburg im Breisgau, Germany.
+Careventures Fund II S.C.Sp ("Careventures II") is managed by Careventures Fund II GP Sarl ("Careventures Fund"), and Eric Souêtre, the founder of Careventures Fund, may be deemed to have voting and investment power over the shares held by Careventures II.
+The address for Careventures II is 42-44, Avenue de la Gare, 1610 Luxembourg, (3) Luxembourg.

-The governance, investment strategy and decision-making process with respect to investments held by TVM Life Science Innovation I, L.P. is directed by TVM Life Science Innovation I (GP) Limited, whose directors are Reshentha Beeby, Hubert Birner, Gary Leatt and Luc Marengere and who have shared power to vote the common shares (4)beneficially owned by TVM Life Science Innovation I, L.P.
-As a result, each may be deemed to beneficially own the shares beneficially owned by TVM Life Science
+The governance, investment strategy and decision-making process with respect to investments held by TVM Life Science Innovation I, L.P. is directed by TVM Life Science Innovation I (GP) Limited, whose directors are Reshentha Beeby, Hubert Birner, Gary Leatt and Luc Marengere and who have shared power to vote the common shares (4)